3.2: Locating Credible Sources

 • Consider the connection between the quality of one’s writing with the quality of their thinking.
 If your writing is organized and well structured, abides by accepted conventions, and is error-free, your thinking tends towards all such qualities too.
 If someone’s writing is a mess and rife with errors, on the other hand, it often betrays a scattered and careless mind.

-• Notice that quality publications will have very few if any writing errors.
+• Notice that quality publications will have very few, if any, writing errors.

 • References: If a source identifies its sources and all of them meet the credibility standards outlined above, then you can be reasonably certain that the effort the source author made towards formal secondary research ensures their credibility.